Skip to content

 Sponsorship Requirements

-Once you are admitted to the Premedical Program, you must meet the requirements listed below to qualify for sponsorship.
+Once you are admitted to the Premedical Program, you must meet the requirements listed below to qualify for sponsorship:

 • Complete your assigned number of credits with grades of B or higher in specific medical sciences courses at Harvard Extension School or Harvard Summer School.
 The assignment (made at point of admission) is based on your undergraduate GPA and prior experience in the sciences, and reflects what we believe will be required to make you a competitive applicant to medical or dental school.

-• Notify the Premedical Program (hcp@extension.harvard.edu) in writing of your intent to apply to medical or dental school, listing courses completed and courses to be completed, no later than September 30 of the year preceding application.
+• Notify the Premedical Program (hcp@Extension.Harvard.edu) in writing of your intent to apply to medical or dental school, listing courses completed and courses to be completed, no later than September 30 of the year preceding application.
+For example, if you are planning to apply during the summer of 2025, then you must indicate your intent to pursue sponsorship by September 30, 2024.

 • Finish all prerequisites by the end of the summer in which you are applying to medical or dental school.
 (Note that summer completion will delay your sponsorship letter until summer grades are released in late August; students are strongly urged whenever possible to complete their requirements by the end of the spring semester.)